 After studying this course, you should be able to:

-- develop an understanding of ‘texts’ that is not restricted to the written word;
+- understand that 'texts' are not restricted to the written word

 Study this free course

 Enrol to access the full course, get recognition for the skills you learn, track your progress and on completion gain a statement of participation to demonstrate your learning to others.
 Make your learning visible!